 Carefully cut the top off the pumpkins and scrape the seeds from the centre.
 Using a spoon, scrape the flesh from the inside and keep in a bowl.
 Put the lids back on, paint in olive oil and salt, and wrap in foil.
 Put each one in the oven for 20 minutes to cook.
 These will be your serving bowls.

-Put the pumpkin flesh to some chopped onions, garlic, ginger and mild red chilli that have been gently cooking in a pan.
-Today Lee is using a nectarine for sweetness, although he often uses a mango.
-Turmeric, salt and pepper to activate the turmeric, and the coconut milk join the mango in the pan.
+Put the pumpkin flesh in with some chopped onions, garlic, ginger and mild red chilli that have been gently cooking in a pan.
+To sweeten the dish, use a nectarine or mango.
+Turmeric, salt and pepper activate the turmeric, and the coconut milk join the mango in the pan.
 Add a little water to make a stock, which will evaporate off and thicken the soup.
 Cook for 10 minutes then blitz in a blender, adding a little soy cream and coriander at the end.
 Serve in the pumpkins.
 “These look cool.”
 Lee grins, “they’re not that hard to do, and really easy to impress your friends with a top notch starter…”